Ricardo Ehrlich

-Ricardo Mario Ehrlich (Montevideo, born 4 November 1948) is a Uruguayan biologist and a political figure.
+Ricardo Mario Ehrlich Szalmian (born 4 November 1948) is a Uruguayan biologist and politician.
+A member of the Broad Front, he served as Intendant of Montevideo from 2005 to 2010 and as Minister of Education and Culture from 2010 to 2015.

-Biography
+Early life and education

+Ricardo Ehrlich was born in Montevideo to Polish Jewish parents.
+He was raised in the Cerrito neighbourhood and attended public schools, including Liceo Dámaso Antonio Larrañaga.

+From an early age, he became involved in far-left revolutionary groups.
+In 1973, he went into exile in Buenos Aires, where he worked as a chemical technician.
+A year later, he moved to Strasbourg, where he completed a Master of Science degree at the Université Louis-Pasteur.
+Five years thereafter, he was awarded a doctorate in Physical Sciences.

+Political career

-From 2005 until 2010 he was Mayor (styled Intendente Municipal in Uruguayan vernacular Spanish) of Montevideo.
+From 2005 until 2010 he was Intendant (styled Intendente Municipal in Uruguayan vernacular Spanish) of Montevideo.
 He is from the prominent local Jewish community.

-Ehrlich was a student militant who was jailed under the Presidency of Juan Maria Bordaberry who led a coup in 1973 to reinforce his rule at a time of great social tension.
-Subsequently, on his release in 1973, Ehrlich spent many years in exile in Europe.

 By profession Ehrlich is a leading biochemist in Uruguay.

-In 2005 Ehrlich stood for the leftist Frente Amplio in Montevideo's mayoral elections and won, gaining 60.9% of the vote.
+In 2005 Ehrlich stood for the leftist Frente Amplio in Montevideo's departmental elections and won, gaining 60.9% of the vote.
 His nearest rival, for the Colorado Party, was Pedro Bordaberry, a son of former President Juan Maria Bordaberry, who scored 26.9%.

 He was longlisted for the 2008 World Mayor award.

 On March 1, 2010, new president José Mujica appointed him Minister of Education.